Parenteel Derck Backer (van Roekel) - Inleiding Naamlijst Bronnen

 3. Harold Van De Berg, geboren 19-10-1936 USA IA Sioux Center, overleden 9-11-2015 YSA MN Luverne en begraven Maplewood Cemetery

-4. Eldora Van De Berg, geboren 15-1-1939 USA IA Sioux Center, overleden USA IA Sioux County en begraven USA IA Newkirk Cemetery
+4. Eldora Van De Berg, geboren 15-1-1939 USA IA Sioux Center, overleden USA IA Sioux County en begraven Newkirk Cemetery

 5. Hendrene Van De Berg, geboren 21-12-1940 USA IA Sioux Center